shell5dev/Installation-Scripts/katholou-kill-connections-time/README.md

 crontab -e
 */5 * * * * /bin/bash /home/$USER/kill.sh
 ```
+**Note** Script should be executed as root user or user with root privileges, however *it is not adviced* to run this script as cron job as it could terminate maintenance/update/upgrade procedures.

 This cron job assumes script is in home directory of user who's running the script.
 If it's not, adjust it accordingly.